Dave Wooley: Career

+Collaboration

-His most extensive collaborations are with Dionne Warwick, having produced events for over 20 years, co-written three books with her—among them the autobiography My Life, As I See It—and produced her 50th anniversary gala at Lincoln Center.
-He also wrote, produced, and co-directed the documentary Dionne Warwick: Don’t Make Me Over.
+Wooley's most extensive collaborations are with Dionne Warwick, his business partner whom he has worked with for over 25 years.
+He co-written three books with her tilted, "Say A Little Prayer", "Little Man" and her autobiography, My Life, As I See It—and produced her 50th anniversary gala at Lincoln Center.
+He also wrote, produced, and co-directed the documentary Dionne Warwick: Don't Make Me Over.
+This movie follows the life and career of Warwick.
 The film received a standing ovation at the Toronto International Film Festival and won first runner-up for the People's Choice Award for Documentaries, later also winning the Best Feature honor at the Gene Siskel Film Center's Black Harvest Film Festival, receiving Centerpiece Screening at DOC NYC, and landing the Audience Award at the 2021 Montclair Film Festival.
 In a positive review of the documentary, Victor Stiff of That Shelf wrote, "[Co-director David Heilbroner] and Wooley pack their film with everything you want from a musical documentary: fantastic music, a one-of-a-kind star, and deep-cut stories from family and friends.
-It’s an inspiring tale of overcoming the odds, filled with beautiful music and prudent life lessons along the way.”
-The documentary premiered on CNN on January 1, 2023, debuting at #1 among cable news viewers aged 25-54.
-It will be available on HBO Max following the broadcast.
+It's an inspiring tale of overcoming the odds, filled with beautiful music and prudent life lessons along the way."
+The film also features, Stevie Wonder, Elton John, Quincy Jones, Burt Bacharach, Carlos Santana, Berry Gordy, Bill Clinton, Gladys Knight, Clive Davis, Barry Gibb, Gloria Estefan, Smokey Robinson, Cissy Houston, Alicia Keys, and Snoop Dogg.
+The documentary premiered on CNN on January 1, 2023, debuting at #1 among cable news viewers aged 25–54.
+As of July 2023, the documentary has a Rotten Tomatoes critic's rating of 91% and audience rating of 100%.
+After the broadcast, it was made available on HBO Max.

+On April 26, 2024, Wooley gave a speech, and introduced Warwick prior to her getting inducted into The National Rhythm and Blues Music Society's Atlantic City Walk of Fame.